Working together to #LeadTheChange

 Enabling talent to shine

-The STAR scholarship fosters the development of women in finance, providing them with opportunities to expand their networks and expertise.
-Leading banks from around the world are invited to nominate a high potential, ambitious employee to participate.
+Leading banks from around the world are invited to nominate a high potential, ambitious employee to participate in the STAR scholarship.

 Showcasing the Sibos community

-Sibos supports the Inclusive Panels Charter and our conference programme is carefully curated to ensure it features speakers from a broad range of regions, cultures and backgrounds, reflecting the inclusivity and diversity of the Sibos community, and championing the importance of these issues in our sessions.
+Sibos supports the Inclusive Panels Charter and our conference programme is carefully curated to ensure it features speakers from a broad range of regions, cultures and backgrounds, reflecting the inclusivity and diversity of the Sibos community.

 ACCESSIBILITY